-This means that ZDM Proxy supports the following cluster versions (Origin/Target):
+This means that ZDM Proxy supports migrations of the following cluster versions (Origin/Target):

-Apache Cassandra® from 2.1+ up to (and including) Apache Cassandra 4.x.
-Apache Cassandra 2.0 support will be introduced when protocol version v2 is supported.
+Apache Cassandra® 2.1 and higher versions, up to (and including) Apache Cassandra 4.x.
+Apache Cassandra 2.0 migration support may be introduced when protocol version v2 is supported.

-DataStax Enterprise 4.8+.
-DataStax Enterprise 4.6 and 4.7 support will be introduced when protocol version v2 is supported.
+DataStax Enterprise 4.7.1+ and higher versions.
+DataStax Enterprise 4.6 migration support may be introduced when protocol version v2 is supported.

 Ensure that you test your client application with Target (connected directly without the ZDM Proxy) before the migration process begins.